Jennifer Howell (social activist)

-Jennifer K. Howell is an American film producer, actress, and social activist.
+Jen K. Howell is an American film producer, actress, and social activist.
 She is the founder of The Art of Elysium, a nonprofit organisation, and Elysium Bandini Studios, a nonprofit film production company.
 Howell received the Walter Littlefield Distinguished Speaker in Rhetoric and Communication Award in 2012.
 She is known for producing films such as "Don't Come Back from the Moon", "The Heyday of the Insensitive Bastards", "Forever", and Webby Awards winning documentary film "Obey Giant".
 She also produced the 2012 short documentary "The Art of Elysium Stories", which was nominated for the 3rd Annual Shorty Social Good Awards in the best video series category.

 Early life

 Howell was born and raised in Hattiesburg, Mississippi, where she completed her early education at North Forrest High School.
 She left Mississippi at the age of 18 to attend Emerson College, where she graduated with a B.A. in Mass Communication in Films in 1996.
 She worked in San Francisco as an event planner before moving to Los Angeles to pursue a career as a screenwriter.